dongjae93/MadChatter/README.md

 <h1> MadChatter Bot </h1>
-  <h5> This is a Most Viable Product for chatbot that answers some questions you have or have some basic functionalities </h5>
+  <h5> This is a Minimum Viable Product for chatbot that answers some questions you have or have some basic functionalities </h5>

 ![ChatbotDemo1](/data/photo/shortDemo1.gif)